 Scholarships Fund Program

-Generous contributors such as; Corporate and Business entities, Community Organizations and individuals help us raise scholarships funding to assist students to reach their educational goals.
+Generous contributors from; Corporate and Business entities, Community Organizations and individuals help raise scholarships funding to assist students to reach their educational goals.
 We look forward to an ever expanding list of partners that will support this program for many years to come.

 WHO IS ELIGIBLE?

 - Demonstrate potential for academic and leadership success within the community

 - Indicate extracurricular activities including but not limited to sports and community activities